 "A check in the mail in September isn't going to help us," Lisa D. Cook, a Michigan State University economist and a former senior economist at the White House Council of Economic Advisers under the Obama administration, recently told Grow.
-"We need to get more money into the economy quickly by sending checks out quickly.
+These impact payments aren't merely a personal finance issue: "We need to get more money into the economy quickly by sending checks out quickly.
 And we need to provide more of them and let people know they'll be supported."

 While the bill has passed in the House, those additional stipulations, along with the overall cost of the proposal, make it unlikely to advance further.
-In order to be signed into law, the bill would need to pass in both the House and Senate and then be signed by President Trump.
-Republicans in the Senate, where they have a majority, say they oppose it, and the president has threatened to discard it if it should make it to his desk.
+In order to be signed into law, the bill would need to pass in both the House and Senate and then be signed by President Donald Trump.
+Republicans in the Senate, led by Senate Majority Leader Mitch McConnell, say they oppose it, and the president has threatened to discard it if it should make it to his desk.

 Should this bill fail, legislators would need to work together to come to an agreement on a revised version that can pass both houses of Congress and that the president would sign.
 The HEROES Act, in this case, is more or less the first move in the ongoing negotiation.